KayLerch/alexa-utterance-generator/README.md

 ### Value ranges

-The generator is also able to resolve numeric range defined in placeholders.
+The generator is also able to resolve numeric ranges defined in placeholders.

 ```xml
 help me {get|book} a {taxi|room|table} in {city} at {1-12}:00 {AM|PM}